 In the new WordPress 5.3 version, it is mandatory to verify the new email address, this is very important as it will help you to ensure that you don’t miss any such type of future emails.

-By default in the new feature if you haven’t log into the admin panel of your WordPress for 6 months then, automatically the admin will get an email notification so that an admin can have a closer look at its website.
-You can also set a particular time interval to get this type of email notifications.
+By default, in the new feature if you haven’t logged into the admin panel of your WordPress for 6 months then, automatically the admin will get an email notification so that an admin can have a closer look at its website.
+You can also set a particular time interval to get this type of email notification.

 You can also use the following filter to disable the new email verifications:

 add_filter( ‘admin_email_check_interval’, ‘__return_false‘ );

 3. Resuming uploads

 Previously, when you are using your smartphone to make changes to your WordPress site it is often seen that things break in the middle of the process so you have to continue that process again.